davve77/BetterWRD/README.md

-🏞 BetterWRD - Featureful browser extension for WRD!
+🏞 BetterWRD - A featureful browser extension for WRD.
 ===

-This extension adds tons of new features to WeAreDevs.net & improves the user experience by a long shot.
+BetterWRD adds tons of new features to WeAreDevs.net & improves the user experience by a long shot.

-Here's a brief summary of what features BetterWRD offers you: `Community Plugins`, `Themes`, `Emotes`, `Post Previewing`, `Old Forum Layout`, `Live CSS Editor` & many more features that not only help improve your experience on WRD, but also improve the design of the website.
+Here's a brief summary of what features BetterWRD offers you: `Community Plugins`, `Community Themes`, `Emotes`, `Post Previewing`, `Anti-bot`, `Live CSS Editor` & many more features that improve the overall functionality and design of WeAreDevs.net.

-Latest Version: **5.1**\
+Latest Version: **5.2**\
-Latest Release date: **6/27/2022**
+Latest Release date: **12/21/2022**

 Made by `david77#3909`